TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Once we have checked that the file exists, we proceed to list it again but by the word "password" and....
+Once we have checked that the `file exists`, we proceed to list it again but by the word `"password"` and....
 Surprise!!
-We have the password to the Grafana login panel!
+We have the `password` to the `Grafana login panel`!

 <br />